k0d3d/yarnswush/README.md

 # YARNSwush
 #### Yarnswush will help you switch to [Yarn](https://yarnpkg.com/) from using [Npm](http://npmjs.com/) by subsituting you npm commands for yarn alternatives.

-Yarnswush is a small utility I hastily and badly wrote to distract myself from some work I am supposed to submit in 24 hours.
 Cases where it can be helpful are
 - Copying and pasting NPM commands from a website to a terminal and running it with Yarn.

 ## Installing